Planetary Design French Press Review

 It doesn't get a whole lot easier than a French press.
-Add coffee, add water, wait, press.
+It's as easy as adding coffee and water, then stirring, waiting, and pressing.
 It's also a forgiving way of brewing in regards to brew ratios: depending on your grind size, you can steep for a longer or shorter amount of time to achieve your preferred strength.
 We also like how the Planetary Designs press has a rubberized base so that it doesn't slip and slide around, even if you're in the back of a moving RV or van.
 Though, if you take your Planetary Designs press on the road in your van, be careful driving around corners!
 One of our reviewers launched their press across the van by taking a corner too fast.
 The rubberized base typically holds it in place, but it has its limits.
 Thankfully, the contents of the press had been emptied, so our reviewer did not lose any of their precious coffee.

 While you do need more water to clean one of these than you do with a paper-filtered option, the wide mouth on this press makes dumping everything out and rinsing even easier.
-Be sure to clean the dual filter on this baby often and thoroughly to keep it in tip-top shape.
+Be sure to clean the dual filter often and thoroughly to keep it in tip-top shape.

 Not only is this a sizeable press, but it's also insulated.
 You can make more than you would otherwise, without worrying that it will get cold.
-The patented Bru-Stop dual filter will also ensure that your coffee won't get muddy or sludgy, even as it sits around.
+The patented Bru-Stop dual filter ensures that your coffee won't get muddy or sludgy, even as it sits around.

 The 32-ounce Planetary Designs press weighs 1 pound, 14.8 ounces.
-Not light if you're counting ounces, but perfectly reasonable for car-camping, glamping, or van/RV life.
+Not light if you're counting grams (or, in this case, ounces), but perfectly reasonable for car-camping, glamping, or van/RV life.

 French presses aren't usually super cheap, and this one is no exception.
 However, it's insulated, makes a lot at once, and offers a plunger that fully separates the grounds from your brew and completely stops extraction.
 It's also durable and doesn't require the additional expense of filters.
-If you like French press coffee, this is a worthy one to invest in for the long haul.
+If you like French press coffee and are on the hunt for a large volume brewer, then this is a worthy one to invest in for the long haul.

 Whether you're chilling at home for the weekend or heading out into nature, if you want to be able to make coffee for more than just yourself and one other person, this French press is a fantastic option.
 Durable, insulated, and easy to use, it's hard to go wrong.
-Its patented Bru-Stop dual filter removes all the pesky sludge of a typical press and, once pressed, it stops extraction completely.
-We tested a 32-ounce press, but it's also available in a 48-ounce size if your crew is even bigger (and 20-ounces if it's smaller!)
-We genuinely enjoyed every cup from this excellent press and have no doubt that you will too.
+Its patented Bru-Stop dual filter removes most of the pesky sludge of a typical press and, once pressed, stops extraction completely.
+We tested a 32-ounce press, but it's also available in a 48-ounce size if your crew is even bigger (and 20-ounces if it's smaller).
+We genuinely enjoyed every cup from this excellent press and do not doubt that you will too.

 — Mary Witlacil and Penney Garrett